erni93/go-algorithms/basic/README.md

 ## Validate Subsequence

-Returns a boolean value if one list of numbers is a subsequence of another list of numbers
+Returns a boolean value indicating if one list of numbers is a subsequence of another list of numbers

 ### Benchmarks